How to Read a Book With Your Child

 Remember that any reading practice is going to involve some struggle as your beginning reader learns new words.
 If your reader gets frustrated, help them relax by making a joke or distracting their attention for a minute.
 Stand up and read if they get antsy.
 Lay down on your bellies to read if they’re interested in that.
 Grab a cozy blanket if it’s chilly.

-Your attitude will be contagious.
+Your attitude will be contagious!
 If you are interested and engaged in the story, so will your reader.
 If you don’t get stressed out over mistakes, they probably won’t either.
 Check in with your reader to see how they’re doing after 20 minutes.
 If they’re tired and need a break, stop your reading and pick it up again another time.
 Remember that motivated readers will achieve higher success than frustrated readers.
 Your job is to show them that reading is fun and that you’re there to help them succeed.

 Wrapping Up

 You don’t need to implement all of these strategies all at once to be successful.
 Pick a couple that you feel like are lacking, or could be beneficial with your child, and start there.
 Simplicity and consistency are key.
-And don’t forget to keep it light and fun -always!
+And don’t forget to keep it light and fun - always!